TemirkhanN/intrakill/README.md

 ### Where is the storage

 #### Desktop
-Well, it's a shame, but I just dump it in `composeApp/secured.db` in project root.
+Under `System.getProperty("user.home")/.Intrakill/databases/secured.db`.
+On Unix that'd be `~/.Intrakill/databases`, on Windows, I assume, it has to be `c:\Users\%username%\.Intrakill\databases\secured.db`.

 #### Android
 On Android it goes under `context.getDatabasePath("secured.db")`, so it's up to android OS to decide where the file is
 stored.
-Basically, it means, file will end up in the system folder designated for our app.
+Basically, it means, file will end up in the system folder designated for the app.
 In any case, it's sqlcipher database file, so you have little to nothing to worry about.